Lushnjë: Subdivisions

-Allkaj, Ballagat, Bubullimë, Dushk, Fier-Shegan, Golem, Hysgjokaj, Karbunarë, Kolonjë, Krutje, Lushnjë.
+Subdivisions are Allkaj, Ballagat, Bubullimë, Dushk, Fier-Shegan, Golem, Hysgjokaj, Karbunarë, Kolonjë, Krutje, and Lushnjë.

 Economy

 Lushnje is located in the Myzeqe region that is known as a main provider of agricultural products to the rest of the country and for exports to other European Countries, and home to a national Institute of Agricultural Research.
 During the Communism Regime, the city had factories for paper, plastic, and food processing factories.
 Lushnje has many olive trees.
 Many other business involve brick making and marble and also oil distributors and small oil refinery for gas station in and out of the city for the city.

 Infrastructure

 Education

 Lushnje has many schools from college and to pre-k.
 The biggest and most famous schools in Lushnje are known as "Skënder Libohova", "18 Tetori" and "Kongresi i Lushnjes".
 "Kongresi i Lushnjes" has been renovated and is one for the most modern schools in the city with painted sides and interior upgrades.
 The college that is situated in Lushnje is Institute of Agricultural Research Lushnje about agriculture research.
 "Foto Puka" is another school in the city that is the second largest one.
 There are two high schools, one is "18 Tetori" and the other being "Vath Koreshi".
 The city also has a Professional Public High School, "Hasan D. Gina", with special curriculums raising from informatics to auto-services.

 The schools of Lushnje offer a lot of recreation for their students.
 "Skënder Libohova" school has a new multi-functional park and a basketball and soccer area.
 "Foto Puka" and "Jani Nushi" are more known for their soccer and volleyball respectively.